Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Parameterization of LECs and of chiral three-nucleon force

 where $E_0$, $f$, $\Gamma$ and $W$ represent normal-ordered zero-, one-, two- and three-body terms, respectively.
 In the IMSRG evolution, operators are truncated at the two-body level.
-It has been estimated that the total many-body uncertainty from the IMSRG evolution and normal-ordered approximation truncated at the two-body level is about 2\% in energy calculations~\cite{HUTHER2020135651}.
+By comparisons with other many-body methods, it had been estimated that the many-body uncertainty from the IMSRG evolution with the two-body normal-ordered approximation is about 2\% in nuclear energy calculations~\cite{BINDER2014119,PhysRevLett.110.242501,PhysRevLett.109.052501,HUTHER2020135651,PhysRevC.110.044317,PhysRevC.110.044316}.
 We have carefully calculated the ground-state energies of medium-mass nuclei at closed shells by gradually increasing the $c_{\text D}$ value with $c_{\text E}$ also changing according to the relation obtained by the $E(^3\mathrm{H})$ constraint.
 It is found that the calculated energies are monotonously lowered with increasing the $c_{\text D}$ value.
 For the local 3NF regulator, calculations with $c_{\text D}$ increasing starting from $-6.0$ in a step of 1.0 show that $c_{\text D}=-2.0$ gives good descriptions of experimental ground-state energies of the medium-mass closed-shell nuclei, as shown in the upper panel of Fig.~\ref{fig:fit_IMSRG}.
 For the lnl 3NF regulator, calculations with $c_{\text D}$ increasing starting from $2.0$ in a step of 1.0 show that $c_{\text D}=6.0$ gives good descriptions of ground-state energies of the nuclei, see the lower panel of Fig.~\ref{fig:fit_IMSRG}.

 The optimal $c_{\text D}$ and $c_{\text E}$ values are summarized in Table~\ref{table:3N_LECs} for the constructed 3NF with a local or lnl regulator.
 Note that we have only selected the integer values of $c_{\text D}$ with a step of 1.0 in fitting, since errors (uncertainties) originating from IMSRG many-body and $\chi$EFT truncations are larger than the $E(^{16}{\text O})$ change caused by a change of one unit in the $c_{\text D}$ value.
 This strategy is similar to that used in Ref.~\cite{HUTHER2020135651}.